davidmingueza98/AI-exercise-advisor/README.md

 # AI-exercise-advisor
-An AI engine to recommend phisic exercise to people with more than 65 years.
-The current version of the program is in Spanish.
-To visualize the ontology you have to download Protégé.
+AI to recommend exercise to people with more than 65 years.
+The current version of the engine is in Spanish.

+## Introduction
+The AI is a [Knowledge-Based System](https://kmslh.com/glossary/knowledge-based-system/#:~:text=A%20knowledge%2Dbased%20system%20(KBS,%2C%20learning%2C%20and%20other%20activities)).
+The system captures and infers knowledge from sources defined in an ontology.
+It can assist solving problems and complex issues.
+They are used to help decision-making, learning and other tasks.

+The KBS defined in this project generates exercise programs matching user qualities by their age and condition.
+The objective of the physical activities are to keep an optimal health level and to lower diseases risk.
+The population section included for this study are **people with more than 65 years old**.

+The sources used are very wide.
+They have been extracted from experts about healthy habits for the elderly, as well as exercise recommendations for different types of physical conditions.

+For this project, a cascade methodology has been used:
+- Problem detection
+- Conceptualization
+- Formalization
+- Implementation
+- Validation and test

+Feel free to check more details in the full [report](./Memory/report.pdf) (Spanish).

+## Prerequisites
+To visualize the ontology you have to download [Protégé](https://protege.stanford.edu/).

-## How to compile
+## How to run
-The executable of the interpret of CLIPS language is already in the repository so just do:
+The executable of the CLIPS interpret is already in the repository:
 ```
 ./clips
 ```
 and then to execute the code:
 ```
 (clear)
 (load practica.clp)